 Please refer to the University's Academic Catalog or the University Student Handbook for complete information about University immunization requirements.
 Tracking and recording completion of these requirements is the student's responsibility.
-Each student will create a personal profile through CastleBranch (rfu.castlebranch.com) for this purpose.
+Each student will create a personal profile through CastleBranch for this purpose.